Carole Cole: Career

-Personal life and death
+Personal life

 The eldest of Nat King Cole's children, she had three children, Caroline Clarke, Sage Zailm Cole, and Harleigh Maxim Cole.
 Her eldest daughter, Caroline, was placed for adoption immediately after birth (against Cole's wishes) but the two met in 2002 and subsequently developed a close bond.
 Cole died on May 19, 2009, from lung cancer at the age of 64.
 At the time, her sister Natalie was in another hospital undergoing kidney transplant surgery.